Lessyzz/Brute-Force-Attack-Tool/README.md

 - Replace "line 7" with your own "chromedriver.exe" path.

-- Replace "line 53" with website username "input name".
+- Replace "line 48" with website username "input name".
 And replace "admin" with username.

-- Replace "line 54" with website password "input name".
+- Replace "line 49" with website password "input name".

-- Replace "line 55" with website submit button "XPATH" or "input name".
+- Replace "line 50" with website submit button "XPATH" or "input name".

+- Finally, you should edit "line 52" with login failed or successfull page.

 You can use this brute force attacking tool with "Tor Browser".
 If you edit here like that you can brute force with Tor proxy.